How you can work with me

 Bespoke programming to suit your goals

-A follow-along, online, progressive strength training programme for women
+A follow-along, online, strength and conditioning programme for all life stages

 An ad hoc 1-2-1 session to support you with a specific issue